neurotechuoft/Biosignals-Board/README.md

 We will be using the ~~ADS1299~~ NeuroSky brainwave [EEG: TGAM] chip to collect, amplify and digitally encode the signal.
 Using its onboard UART features, we will transmit the signal over bluetooth to a laptop.

 [EEG: TGAM]: ./TGAM/

+## Future Tasks
+* Solder wire-sockets to TGAM chip
+* Acquire bread board for testing
+* Use electrodes(dry) to attach to TGAM
+* Interface with Arduino and set up UART connection
+* Determine TGAM framework to calculate voltage back